JS 151. Natural Environment in Judaism (1)

 JS 200.
 Jewish Religion and Culture (3)

 Prerequisite: Completion of the lower division writing requirement.
 This class explores Jewish religious concepts and practices, as well as Jewish culture in international contexts from the ancient period to the present.
-(Available for General Education, Arts and Humanities.)
+(Available for General Education, C2 Humanities.)

 JS 210.
 History of the Jewish People (3)